-If the conditional terminal is Stop if True, you place the terminal of a Boolean control outside a While Loop, and the control is FALSE when the loop starts, you cause an infinite loop.
+If the conditional terminal is Stop if True, you place the terminal of a Boolean control outside a While Loop.
+If the control is FALSE when the loop starts, you cause an infinite loop.

 Figure 2.
-Boolean Control Outside of While Loop
+Boolean Control Outside the While Loop

-Changing the value of the control does not stop the infinite loop because the value is only read once, before the loop starts.
-In order to use a control to stop a while loop you should place the control terminal inside the loop.
+Changing the value of the control does not stop the infinite loop because the value is read only once, and that happens before the loop starts.
+To use a control to stop a While Loop, you should place the control terminal inside the loop.
 To stop an infinite loop, you must abort the VI by clicking the Abort Execution button on the toolbar.

 In Figure 3 the While Loop executes until the Random Number function output is greater than or equal to 10.00 and the Enable control is True.
 The And function returns True only if both inputs are True.
 Otherwise, it returns False.

-In Figure 3, there is an infinite loop since the random function will never generate a value greater than 10.0.
+In Figure 3, there is an infinite loop since the random function never generates a value equal to or greater than 10.0 0.

 Figure 3.
 Infinite Loop

 Tunnels feed data into and out of structures.
 The tunnel appears as a solid block on the border of the While Loop.
 The block is the color of the data type wired to the tunnel.
-Data pass out of a loop after the loop terminates.
-When a tunnel passes data into a loop, the loop executes only after data arrive at the tunnel.
+Data passes out of a loop after the loop terminates.
+When a tunnel passes data into a loop, the loop executes only after the data arrives at the tunnel.